 Run Time: 63 minutes

 5 Centimeters per Second is broken out into three acts: “Cherry Blossom,” “Cosmonaut,” and “5 Centimeters per Second.”
-The main character is all three sections of the film is a young man named Takaki Tono.
+The main character in all three sections of the film is a young man named Takaki Tono.

 “Cherry Blossom” sees Takaki meeting a girl named Akari Shinohara when she transfers to his elementary school.
 Due to having similar interests, they grow to be rather close friends.
 When they graduate from elementary school, Akari moves to Tochigi due to her parents’ jobs.
 Takaki and Akari keep in touch by writing letters to each other.
-When Takaki his family will be moving to Kagoshima, he makes the decision to go and personally see Akari, because they will be too far apart to visit each other after his move.
+When Takaki and his family will be moving to Kagoshima, he makes the decision to go and personally see Akari, because they will be too far apart to visit each other after his move.
 Unfortunately, it starts snowing when he heads out, and the weather causes various delays for the trains he has to take to get to where Akari is.
 And to top it off, a letter he had spent time composing to tell Akari his feelings blows away in the wind during one of his stops.
 But after this adversity, Takaki finally reaches the station that Akari is supposed to meet him at.

 Of the three acts of 5 Centimeters per Second, I felt that “Cherry Blossom” was the strongest.
 During this section, Shinkai does a very good job of establishing the characters and the story, and the viewer becomes emotionally invested in Takaki as he goes through the weather delays during his train travels.
 As a viewer, I was rooting for Takaki to make it to the station and be able to see Akari.